Condensate Formation in a Chiral Lattice Gas: Lattice gas with a favoured local structure

 We consider a nearest-neighbour interaction of strength $J>0$.
 This interaction favours equal states of a site and its neighbours, reflecting the basic and well understood behaviour of a solute (type A) that tends to phase separate from solvent particles (type B) below a critical temperature.

 Beyond the Ising interaction, FLSs allow us to consider multi-body interactions among the particles of type A~\cite{ronceray2011variety}.
 For our square lattice, this type of interaction takes into account the states of the $3\times3$ local neighbourhood around every central particle of type A. Every such neighbourhood that exactly matches a pre-defined pattern reduces the energy of the system by the value $K$, a parameter for the strength of this type of interaction.
-Fig.~\ref{fig:FLS} shows examples for such FLS, which we refer to by their resemblance to the letters I, L, J, S, T, h, and H. In order to give the model invariance under $90^\circ$ rotations, rotations of a pattern (such as of the L-shaped pattern in Fig.~\ref{fig:FLS}b-e) are treated as the same local structure.
+Fig.~\ref{fig:FLS} shows a small set of examples for such FLS, which we refer to by their resemblance to the letters I, L, J, S, T, h, and H. In order to give the model invariance under $90^\circ$ rotations, rotations of a pattern (such as of the L-shaped pattern in Fig.~\ref{fig:FLS}b-e) are treated as the same local structure.
 Crucially, however, mirror images of a chiral pattern, such as the mirror image Fig.~\ref{fig:FLS}f of the L shape, do not count as a realisation of the same FLS.
 Note that multi-body interactions involving only the four nearest neighbours of every lattice site would not allow for any chiral patterns, hence our focus on the $3\times 3$ neighbourhoods involving diagonal neighbours as well.
+Our choice for this type of multi-body interaction is primarily due to its simplicity, allowing us to study the role of chirality in condensate formation in a minimal way.
+Physical systems that could be modeled in this way are the adsorption of atoms to a surface where they form chiral molecules, or enzymes that bind to each other via allostery~\cite{herve1989allosteric}, i.e., with binding energies that depend on the state of other binding sites.

 For every microstate $\{\sigma_i\}$ of the system, the variable $N_K$ gives the number of instances of the FLS on the lattice.
 Fig.~\ref{fig:FLS}k shows an example how $N_K$ is determined for the L-shape FLS for a given configuration of the lattice: We visit every lattice site occupied by a particle of type A and check whether its eight neighbouring sites match the FLS of Fig.~\ref{fig:FLS}b-e, with the site marked by eyes at the location of the visited site.
 If so, the count $N_K$ gets increased by one.
 The total energy then reads